In all likelihood, you can play.

 Though the primary intention of this article is to cover the theory and technical aspects of guitar scales, we’ll delve into some basic application here using the A Minor Pentatonic Scale as our example.

-This scale is a fairly common pattern, particularly for guitar players in western music.
+This scale is a fairly common pattern, particularly for guitar players.

 The small blue circles on certain dots signify the root notes at different octaves (which in this case is A).